RETREATS

 Arrival / Departure Info

 The closest airport is Brindisi (BDS).
 But you can also fly into the bigger city of Bari (BRI).
+Conveniently, some major airlines now offer direct flights from the US to Bari.

-Driving time to retreat center from Brindisi Airport is about 45 minutes; from Bari Airport is 1h15.
+Driving time to retreat center from Brindisi Airport is about 45 minutes; from Bari Airport it is 1h15.

 You are welcome to fly into Rome and then take the high-speed train to Brindisi.
 The train ride takes approximately 5.5 hours.
 Schedules and tickets are available here.